-This award is for the third year student on the BSC (Hons) Mental Health Nursing course who achieved a high level of performance in mental health nursing practice.
+This award is for the third year This award is for the third yea student on the BSC (Hons) Mental Health Nursing course who achieved a high level of performance in mental health nursing practice.

-Associate Nurse Director for Mental Health and Learning Disabilities Keith Russell said, "We are absolutely delighted to have so many award winning nurses in our mental health and learning disability services in Tayside.
+Associate Nurse Director for Associate Nurse Director for Mental Health and Learning Disabilities Keith Russell said, "We are absolutely delighted to have so many award winning nurses in our mental health and learning disability services in Tayside.